-- Your child behaves in a particular way and receives a positive consequence.
-This increases the likelihood of the behaviour occurring in the same circumstances in the future.
+- Your child behaves in a particular way and gets a positive consequence.
+This increases the likelihood of the behaviour happening in the same circumstances in the future.
 For example, you praise your child for sitting and eating his meal at the table.

 A consequence that seems negative to you might be positive to your child.
 For example, your child’s favourite activity is the sandpit.
-If your child bites another child while playing with some blocks, and is moved away to the sandpit, this will actually reinforce his behaviour.
+If your child bites another child while playing with some blocks and is moved away to the sandpit, this will actually encourage his behaviour.
 To him, it looks like the consequence of biting is getting to play in the sandpit!

 Sometimes it’s best to let children experience the natural consequences of their own behaviour.
 When children experience the results of their behaviour, they can learn that their actions have consequences.
 They might learn to take responsibility for what they do.

-- If your child refuses to put on a coat, let her get cold.
+- If your child refuses to put on a coat, she feels cold.

-- If your child won’t eat, let him feel hungry.
+- If your child won’t eat, he feels hungry.

-- If your child doesn’t complete her homework, let her fail the assignment.
+- If your child doesn’t complete her homework, she fails the assignment.

-- If your child breaks a rule on the sporting field, he’ll have to take the penalty.
+- If your child breaks a rule on the sporting field, he gets sent off.

 These are important but hard lessons, and life is often a better and faster teacher than parents are.
 And you don’t have to be the unfair, bad guy.
-You can feel for them, but saying ‘I told you so’ puts you back in their bad books.
+You can feel for your children, but saying ‘I told you so’ will probably upset them.

 Sometimes you do need to step in to protect children from the natural consequences of behaviour.
-The consequence of dangerous behaviour could be serious injury, and the consequence of persistently avoiding schoolwork can be educational failure.
-Sometimes natural consequences can actually reward antisocial behaviour – for example, aggressive behaviour can be rewarded when a victim ‘gives in’.
+The consequence of dangerous behaviour could be serious injury, and the consequence of persistently avoiding schoolwork can be not doing well at school.
+And natural consequences can sometimes reward antisocial behaviour – for example, a bully’s aggressive behaviour can be rewarded when a victim ‘gives in’.
 In situations like these, you need to guide your child’s behaviour and apply appropriate consequences.

-A ‘related consequence’ (sometimes called a ‘logical consequence’) is when parents impose a consequence that is related to the behaviour they wish to discourage.
+A ‘related consequence’ – sometimes called a ‘logical consequence’ – is when you impose a consequence that’s related to the behaviour you want to discourage.
 For example:

-- If a child is mucking around and spills his drink, he must wipe it up.
+- If a child is being silly and spills her drink, she must wipe it up.